vb100/deploy-ml-mlflow-aws/README.md

   <li>Activate the same virtual environment on the second terminal window as we have created in <b>Step no. 1</b> with the following command: <code>conda activate deploy_ml</code></li>
   <li>Navigate you terminal to the project environment with <code>cd</code> (<i>change directory</i>) terminal command.</li>
   <li>From the second terminal window, simply run the model training code <i>train.py</i> with the command in your terminal: <code>python train.py</code></li>
+  <li>Once the train script executed sucessfully, you will be notificated about creation of new experiment in <i>mlflow</i>, calculated MSE, absolute directory path to model artifacts, and <code>eunID</code>, see the screen below.</li>
 </ul>

 </p>